-By double-checking the permissions of your assigned roles, you avoid giving more access and authorization than which you intend.
+By double-checking the permissions of your assigned roles, you avoid giving more access and authorization than you intend.

 If necessary, you may want to create a new role specifically for handling the data within your designated folder.
 For example, if you store generated patient data that should not be modified, you shouldn’t let your generic ‘data writer/reader’ role operate on this folder.
 So, you may decide to create a ‘Patient data reader’ role instead.

-Typically, you would unshare a folder by editing your existing private folder.
+Typically, you would unshare a folder by editing your existing folder.
 However, you could also delete the folder to remove all data and access.
 But, because deleting a folder is a somewhat drastic measure, we recommend you unshare by editing your folder instead.

 When editing folders, you need the folders.update permission.